P-Bifurcations in Stochastic Flutter Model Under Turbulence: Conclusion

 \section{Conclusion}

-This work compares the effect of different noise models on appearance of stochastic bifurcations in a two–degree–of–freedom aeroelastic system subject to three forms of parametric excitation---sinusoidal fluctuations, Dryden turbulence, and Von Karman turbulence.
-By constructing full–phase–space probability densities and analyzing their topology, we identified transitions in \(\beta_0\), \(\beta_1\), and \(\beta_2\) that signal the appearance of multi-modal distributions, limit-cycle loops, and toroidal voids respectively.
+This work compares the effect of different noise models on appearance of stochastic bifurcations in a two-degree-of-freedom aeroelastic system subject to three forms of parametric excitation---sinusoidal fluctuations, Dryden turbulence, and von Kármán turbulence.
+By constructing full phase-space probability densities and analyzing their topology, we identified transitions in \(\beta_0\), \(\beta_1\), and \(\beta_2\) that signal the appearance of multi-modal distributions, limit-cycle loops, and voids respectively.
 The homological bifurcation plots revealed that each excitation model induces a distinct bifurcation pattern.
-Sinusoidal forcing produced the latest transitions while both Dryden and Von Karman turbulence generated earlier transitions.
+Sinusoidal forcing produced the latest transitions while both Dryden and von Kármán turbulence generated earlier transitions.
 The correlated nature of these turbulence models accelerates the onset of flutter-like behavior.
 Although the second homology \(\beta_2\) appeared less frequently, isolated pockets of non-zero \(\beta_2\) were detected for all three models at flow speeds beyond approximately \(U_m \approx 5\)~m/s.
-These correspond to thin toroidal cavities in the probability density, arising when the limit cycle acquires a three-dimensional shell structure in the full phase space.
-Their sparse appearance is attributed to the narrowness of these structures and the smoothing inherent in kernel density estimation.
-Nevertheless, their presence confirms that the stochastic aeroelastic response can transiently occupy a toroidal manifold, particularly under correlated turbulence.
+Although pairwise projections of the stationary distribution would exhibit annular (``volcano-like") structures, the topological analysis shows that these do not correspond to persistent higher-dimensional voids.
+Instead, the dominant structure is a loop (\(\beta_1 = 1\)) arising from a stochastic thickening of limit-cycle dynamics.
+This highlights the importance of topological methods in distinguishing intrinsic geometry from projection-induced artifacts.

 Although our analysis used an example stochastic flutter model, the approach we present can be applied to different models and with different gust conditions.
-It can further be automated to conduct large-scale parameter studies on flutter phenomenon.
+It can further be automated to conduct large-scale parameter studies on flutter phenomenon in high-dimensional aeroelastic systems and may support future efforts in uncertainty quantification, reduced-order modeling, and real-time monitoring of aeroelastic behavior.